Avery Island Salt Dome

 Avery Island stands out from the surrounding wetlands, rising at its highest point 163 feet above the low-lying plain.
 This salt dome formed as the weight of younger sediment pushed up a column of salt deposited over 165 million years ago.
 Like other salt domes in the “Five Island Trend”—which also includes Jefferson Island, Weeks Island, Côte Blanche Island, and Belle Isle), Avery Island’s salt formation approaches close enough to the surface to create a topographic rise.
 This is known locally as an “island” because of its height relative to the neighboring land and insular appearance from a distance.

 The Island is surrounded by a salt marsh, a cypress swamp, and bayous (small, slow-moving muddy rivers), including Bayou Petite Anse.
 Petite Anse means “Little Cove” in Louisiana French, and the Island itself was known as Île Petite Anse from the early to mid-nineteenth century.
-Its rich natural resources encouraged settlement, first by prehistoric Native Americans, then in the late eighteenth century by European pioneers.
+Its rich natural resources encouraged

-Vegetation on the Island includes live oaks, magnolias, pecans, camellias,
+Vegetation on the Island includes live oaks, magnolias, pecans, camellias, irises, bamboo, and wisteria, among other varieties.
+Wildlife includes alligators, deer, bobcats, coyotes, snakes, turtles, and many bird species.

 Salt extraction has occurred on Avery Island since prehistoric times, when Native Americans boiled briny spring water to collect salt.
 Using this same method, American settlers in the early nineteenth century extracted salt on the Island.
 After the Civil War, rock salt was first mined using shafts, tunnels, and galleries.
 Today the salt mine extends down about 2,000 feet.